rohanpadhye/blog/_posts/2019-11-09-International-Conference-Attendance.md

 **Locations 2011–2020**: USA (x3), Germany, UK, Japan (x2), Canada, Sweden, Denmark.

-The [CFP for ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers#information-for-authors-of-accepted-papers) (to be held in New Jersey, USA) currently states:
+The [CFP for ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers#information-for-authors-of-accepted-papers) (to be held in New Jersey, USA) initially only stated:

 > At least one author of each accepted submissions will be expected to attend and present that paper at the conference.

-Since the text says "*expected*" instead of "*required*", I inquired about their policy in case of visa issues preventing authors from meeting this expectation.
-I sent the General and PC chairs an email on November 3, and am still awaiting a response as of November 9.
+Since the text said "*expected*" instead of "*required*", I inquired about their policy in case of visa issues preventing authors from meeting this expectation.
+I sent the General and PC chairs an email on November 3, and I received a response on November 10, exactly one day after this post was published.
+The CFP was updated to include the following additional text (emphasis in original):

+> In extraordinary circumstances, at the *discretion of the principal editor*, alternative presentation methods may be approved for specific papers.
+The canonical example is where all authors are denied visas to the ICFP host country, in which case a nonauthor may be deputized to present, or various electronic substitutes may be considered.
+We list these options in the interest of transparency, but please keep in mind that, most years, *no exceptions are granted*.
+This option is not meant, e.g., to excuse cases where authors find themselves double-booked with other meetings (so, at the time of submitting a paper, please do keep the days of the conference reserved on at least one author’s calendar).

-Interestingly, this makes ICFP the only one of the four flagship ACM SIGPLAN conferences that I surveyed to not address the visa issue in their CFP this year.
-However, ICFP's locations have clearly been the most diverse among these SIGPLAN conferences.
+ICFP's locations have clearly been the most diverse among the SIGPLAN conferences that I surveyed.